lucasmiranda42/MPIP_Docker_workshop/README.md

 1) Explaining the basics of containarization and Docker
 2) Explaining the basics of Continuous Integration
-3) Combine the two to test a simple python project upon pushing to a git repository
+3) Combine the two to test a simple python project upon pushing to a remote git repository